owagner/onkyo2mqtt/README.md

 Changelog
 ---------
+* 0.6 - 2015/06/07 - owagner
+  - deal with onkyo-eiscp returning an int as an argument

 * 0.5 - 2015/04/04 - owagner
   - removed reconnect() call in onDisconnected -- Paho will reconnect on it's own anyway, and an exception during reconnect would actually kill the service